SkillDevs/electric_dart/docs/quickstart.md

 You can see some examples of writes and reads in the main [README](https://github.com/SkillDevs/electric_dart/blob/master/README.md).

 > [!NOTE]
-> If you are running the app on an emulator/usb connected device, make sure you are providing the URL parameter to the Electric config with a non localhost IP.
+> EMULATORS AND MOBILE DEVICES: If you are running the app on an emulator/usb connected device, make sure you are providing the URL parameter to the Electric config with a non localhost IP.
 It should be the IP of your machine in your local network when hosting it yourself.
 For instance: `url: 'http://192.168.x.x:5133'`.

+> [!NOTE]
+> WEB APPS: If you are running the app on web, in order for the browser to store the local database for your app make sure you are running the app in a non Guest/Incognito window and that you are using always the same port.
+You can do that with: `flutter run -d web-server --web-port=8081`

 ### 7. (Optional) Configure how the Drift code for Electric is generated